-We are seeking a Helpline Contact Center Supervisors to join our team on the Massachusetts Substance Use & Problem Gambling Helplines (MA Helpline), the Illinois Helpline for Opioids and Other Substances (IL Helpline), and the Vermont Helplink (VT Helplink).
+We are seeking two full-time Helpline Contact Center Supervisors to join our team on the Massachusetts Substance Use & Problem Gambling Helplines (MA Helpline), the Illinois Helpline for Opioids and Other Substances (IL Helpline), the Illinois Problem Gambling Helpline, and the Vermont Helplink (VT Helplink).
 This is an exciting opportunity to take on a newly developed position to support substance use treatment access across three states and supervise a diverse team of staff.

 The contact center is the hub of the Helplines.
 Screening and Information Specialists (SIS) comprise most of the contact center team and respond to incoming inquiries from people in each state by phone, chat, or text.
-The two Contact Center Supervisors handle incoming consumer inquiries and supervise a portion of the SIS.
+The Contact Center Supervisors handle incoming consumer inquiries and supervise a portion of the SIS.
 Additional team members deliver and support program operations, marketing and communication, web management, and data analysis, and management.
-The entire team is overseen by the Director, Substance Use Services.
+The entire team is overseen by the Managing Director, Behavioral Health.

 The Contact Center Supervisors are responsible for handling incoming Helpline inquiries and providing supervisory support to the contact center team.
 They dedicate about half of their time to providing scheduled and as-needed Helpline coverage.
 This includes responding to incoming calls, online chats, and SMS text messages from people seeking information about and help with accessing substance use services for themselves, a family member or friend, and/or a client.
 In this capacity, they assess Helpline users’ needs, determine the most appropriate substance use prevention, treatment, and/or recovery support service options, identify available options (through the Helplines’ databases), and refer callers to those services.
 They provide accurate information, education, support, and referrals in a non-judgmental, respectful, and culturally competent manner.